Getting Active with Children Outdoors

 As well as being brilliant for exercise, cycling is a life skill which provides an opportunity to develop social skills, thinking skills, resilience, perseverance and independence.
 Its also a great way to travel in an environmentally friendly way to get to school or pop to the shops.
 Follow the link below for information about learning to cycle, cycling safely as a family and where to enjoy cycling.

 British Cycling have created Let’s Ride Local to encourage safe and responsible cycling – the website includes tips and advice on riding locally, as well as instructions on teaching children how to ride.
 Read more

 If you’re child is just getting started take a look at Cycling UK’s how to teach your child to ride a bike – click here

 Active Play and Exploration

 The National Trust 50 things to do before you’re 11 3/4 provides a great list of outdoor activities, to encourage children to enjoy adventures in the great outdoors.
-Why not see how many you can tick off this summer?
+Why not see how many you can tick off?